openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 When evaluating a *string interpolation expression*, the result of each embedded expression substitutes that embedded expression.
-An embedded expression must be of type ``tring``.
+An embedded expression must be of type ``string``.
 Otherwise, the implicit conversion to ``string`` takes place in the same way as with the string concatenation operator (see :ref:`String Concatenation`):